Home >All PowerPoint Tutorials> PowerPoint Animation> PowerPoint Animations

 Rule 4 : Avoid confusing your audience:

-Take a look at the the direction of animation in this slide:
+Take a look at the direction of animation in this slide:

 The direction of custom animation seems to go against the natural direction of the process flow.
 Though this seems subtle, it does have its impact on your audience’s understanding and retention of your message.